jitendra3109/SearchIndexer/README.md

-# Search Ingine : Information Retrival System.
+## Search Engine : Information Retrival System.

-## There is one by one assignments to create this system.

-## In the Hindi Corpus folder the collection of hindi documents are available in .tar extations and you can used it.
+This repo contents three assigments which is implemented.
+- Created word frequency of more than three file.
+- Created inverted index (Posting list)
+- Implement TF-IDF model

+More details find in repo files.